brevzin/cpp_proposals/3726_union_lifetime/union-lifetime.md

 :::

-Extend the template-argument-equivalent rules to understand incomplete arrays, in [temp.type]{.sref}:
+Extend the template-argument-equivalent rules to understand not-within-lifetime arrays, in [temp.type]{.sref}:

 ::: std
 [2]{.pnum} Two values are *template-argument-equivalent* if they are of the same type and

 * [2.1]{.pnum} [...]
-* [2.8]{.pnum} they are of array type and their corresponding elements are [either both within lifetime and]{.addu} template-argument-equivalent [or both not within their lifetime]{.addu}, or
+* [2.8]{.pnum} they are of array type and their corresponding elements are [either both within their lifetimes and]{.addu} template-argument-equivalent [or both not within their lifetimes]{.addu}, or
 * [2.9]{.pnum} [...]
 :::